 In general, when you are injured you are entitled to 2 categories of damages; Economic Damages and Non-Economic Damages.

 The economic damages are things like the amounts you pay or owe or lose due to the injury caused by someone else, such as the medical bills, lost wages, or things like co-pays and at home help if you are physically unable to take care of your usual household responsibilities.

 This is only the more common type of economic loss but there can be many others.

 Non-economic damages are the intangible and not objectively measurable ways on which the injury has affected you, such as pain, suffering, limitation of activities, and the loss of enjoyment of your life as a result.
 There can be many profound ways that an injury affects your life and at Injury Lawyer PDX, LLC our job is to convey that to a jury or insurance company in a way that makes them feel compassion so that you are as fairly and reasonably compensated as possible.

 There are other types of damages that are less common, such as punitive damages, specific performance, etc..
 We can tell you if it appears your case is eligible for other types of damages after you call for a free consultation.

-If you are facing these people without a lawyer, it’s too easy to be tricked into saying or doing the wrong thing for your case or settling for an amount that is too low or when you’re the full extent of your injury is not yet known.
+If you are facing these people without a lawyer, it’s too easy to be tricked into saying or doing the wrong thing for your case or settling for an amount that is too low or when the full extent of your injury is not yet known.

 Remember, the insurance adjusters know that you are no expert in injury law and that you probably don’t know the real value of the case or the rules and laws that might defeat all your rights and thus their obligation to pay you.